 When you are considering joining a specific company after graduation, an internship can make all the difference.
 The company can see your skills and abilities and can train you to do many of the things other employees do.
 As an intern, you will also have many opportunities to discuss the potential for getting a full time job with the company.
 As such, an internship, as any relevant work experience, gives you an edge.
 Winthrop also offers a limited number of co-op employment opportunities that may also give you a head-start on the employment market.
 Contact the Center for Career and Civic Engagement in Crawford Building for more information.

 The English Department encourages undergraduate students to pursue research opportunities, either independently or through their classes.
 You may be able to use courses such as ENGL 431, 432, 433, 450, 471, 472 and WRIT 431, 432, 433 to gain academic credit for this research.
-We encourage you to discuss such opportunities with your advisors and with Dr. Gregg Hecimovich, chair.
+We encourage you to discuss such opportunities with your advisors and with Dr. Robert Prickett, Acting Chair.

 - Some funding may be available for your research through the Hurley Fellowship.
 Watch your e-mail and department bulletin boards in the late fall and early spring for information about applications.